ksdev01/kleedscan-cli/README.md

 Kleenscan errors (from kleenscan.lib.errors import *):

-kleenscan.lib.errors.KsInvalidTokenError: Rose when an invalid API token is provided. kleenscan.lib.errors.KsApiError: Low level API errors which occur with HTTP requests. kleenscan.lib.errors.KsNoFileError: No file string provided to the Kleenscan.scan method. kleenscan.lib.errors.KsNoUrlError: No URL string provided to the Kleenscan.scan_url method. kleenscan.lib.errors.KsFileTooLargeError: File provided to the Kleenscan.scan method is too large and exceeds Kleenscan API fize size limits. kleenscan.lib.errors.KsFileEmptyError: File provided to the Kleenscan.scan method is empty and cannot be scanned.
+kleenscan.lib.errors.KsInvalidTokenError   # Rose when an invalid API token is provided. kleenscan.lib.errors.KsApiError            # Low level API errors which occur with HTTP requests. kleenscan.lib.errors.KsNoFileError         # No file string provided to the Kleenscan.scan method. kleenscan.lib.errors.KsNoUrlError          # No URL string provided to the Kleenscan.scan_url method. kleenscan.lib.errors.KsFileTooLargeError   # File provided to the Kleenscan.scan method is too large and exceeds Kleenscan API fize size limits. kleenscan.lib.errors.KsFileEmptyError      # File provided to the Kleenscan.scan method is empty and cannot be scanned.
 '''